davidaparicio/labshock/README.md

 ### Windows

 It's also possible to run `Windows` inside Labshock:
-- check & use this github repo [dockur/windows](https://github.com/dockur/windows)
+- check & use this repo [dockur/windows](https://github.com/dockur/windows)
 - use at your own risk & effort